 Thirty-seven percent of Americans are focusing paying off personal debt and 36% are setting their sights on retirement planning, according to the 2022 Wealth & Wellness Index by Personal Capital and Empower Retirement.
 That’s more than those who said losing weight (28%), buying a house (14%), or getting a new job (11%).

-The trouble is that it’s inherently difficult to change our habits.
+Setting resolutions is valuable to progress.
+However, it’s inherently difficult to change our habits.
 In fact, we’ve been trying to do so for millennia.
 Fun party fact: The idea of a new year’s resolution started around 4,000 years ago in Babylon, when people would make promises to the gods in hopes of good favor in the year ahead.
 The most common request?
 For the gods to eliminate their debts.
-So while new year’s resolutions can be any number of things — from eating more greens to wearing something other than sweatpants in 2021 — there’s historical precedent for setting resolutions around your finances.
+So while new year’s resolutions can be any number of things — from eating more greens to wearing more formal loungewear in 2022 — there’s historical precedent for setting resolutions around your finances.

-But first, in order to avoid being among the vast majority of people who lose sight of their new year’s resolutions, let’s start with some tips around the mechanics of effective goal setting.
+But first, let’s start with some tips around the mechanics of effective goal setting.